What are dehumidifier bags and can they help to tackle moisture in your home on a budget?

 How long do dehumidifier bags last?

-While a dehumidifier machine should have a lifespan of years, dehumidifier bags are more of a short-term solution – though in many cases, they should last a relatively decent length of time, especially given their much more affordable price point.
+While a dehumidifier machine should have a lifespan of years, dehumidifier bags are more of a short-term solution.
+However, in many cases, they should last a relatively decent length of time, especially given their much more affordable price point.

 As such, if you know that your property experiences high moisture levels, expect your dehumidifier bags to last just a few months instead.

-If you’re unsure of when to replace your old dehumidifier bag with a new one, Simon explains, "Each bag will have a maximum capacity and usually have an indicator to show when they need to be replaced – or dried out, in the case of reusable dehumidifier bags."
+If you’re unsure of when to replace your old dehumidifier bag with a new one, Simon explains, "Each bag will have a maximum capacity.
+They usually have an indicator to show when they need to be replaced – or dried out, in the case of reusable dehumidifier bags."

-He also warns that, in the same way you maintain your dehumidifier by cleaning it, you should keep on top of maintenance of your dehumidifier bags.
+He also warns that, in the same way, you maintain your dehumidifier by cleaning it, you should keep on top of the maintenance of your dehumidifier bags.
 "You will also need to monitor the dehumidifier bags, checking them regularly to know when they require changing or drying out," Simon says.

 w&h's pick of the best dehumidifiers